Plain English Breakdown

 Habitat Restoration and Enhancement Act

-This law allows project leaders to submit habitat restoration or enhancement projects for approval by the Fish and Wildlife Director, who can approve these projects if certain conditions are met.
+This law allows project leaders to submit habitat restoration or enhancement projects for approval by the Fish and Wildlife Director, who can approve these projects without needing other permits.
 It also extends funding and reporting requirements until January 1, 2032.

 What This Bill Does